twolfson/nightlife/cities/california_san-francisco.md

 - Not crowded but still have people
 - 80s, 90s, and pop

+## Slide SF
+- Small dance floor
+- $8 for drink
+- No cover
+- Virtually empty
+- Trance and electronic

 ## Sloane
 - Small dance floor
 - $10 for drink